 - Remove all items from the coach living room floor.
-Turn leveling system on to provide power to the slideout control switch. - Press slideout switch and hold until room is fully retracted, then release the switch.
+Be sure parking brake is engaged to provide power to the slideout control switch. - Press the Slideout Power Switch and hold to retract room.
+Keep holding the switch for about 3 seconds after the room is fully retracted to build up hydraulic line pressure, then release the switch.